Ruthhl3ss/Intune-Goodies/macOS/CIS Benchmark Remediations/readme.md

 ## Features
 - **Customizable:** Designed to be a starting point; modify as per your organization's needs.
-- **Comprehensive:** Covers a broad range of CIS Level 1 recommendations, including system hardening, user management, logging, and auditing.
+- **Comprehensive:** Covers a broad range of CIS Level 1 recommendations, including system hardening, user account management, logging, and auditing.
 - **macOS:** Scripts and configurations are created for macOS and tested on macOS Sequoia 15.2

 ## Usage Instructions